Dr. Oetker: Second World War

-During the 1930s and 1940s, Rudolf-August Oetker was an active member of the Waffen SS of the Third Reich.
-Oetker provided pudding mixes and munitions to German troops.
-It is also reported that the business used slave labour in some of its facilities.
-A bronze bust of Richard Kaselowsky, a prominent German entrepreneur and member of the Nazi party, still sits within the company headquarters in Bielefeld.
+During the 1930s and 1940s, Rudolf-August Oetker was an active member of the Waffen-SS of the Third Reich.
+The company supported the war effort by providing pudding mixes and munitions to German troops.
+The business used slave labour in some of its facilities.
+A bronze bust of Richard Kaselowsky still sits within the company headquarters in Bielefeld.
+Kaselowsky was killed during an air raid on Bielefeld in 1944.
+The Oetker family is among those that have profited most from their close relations to the Nazi regime.

 International expansion

 Rudolf August Oetker, the grandson of August Oetker, led the company between 1944 and 1981 when it achieved its highest growth.
-The Oetker family's private bank also employed as a director Rudolf von Ribbentrop (1921–2019), son of Joachim von Ribbentrop and Anna Elisabeth Henkell of the Wiesbaden wine family and a wartime Waffen SS officer like Oetker.
+The Oetker family's private bank also employed as a director Rudolf von Ribbentrop (1921–2019), son of Joachim von Ribbentrop and Anna Elisabeth Henkell of the Wiesbaden wine family and, like Oetker, a wartime Waffen SS officer.
 The company expanded its presence internationally, acquiring many companies around the world.
 When Rudolf Oetker stepped down from his leadership position, the fourth generation of the Oetker family took over from him.
-The family ownership established the management principle that "the interests of the company have priority over those of the family".
+The family ownership established a management principle that prioritized the company's interests over those of the family.".

 August Oetker, the great-grandson of the founder, led the company from 1981 until 2010.
 Under his tenure, it expanded further in all areas, including shipping, food, and brewing.

 Richard Oetker, August Oetker's brother, took over as CEO in 2010.

 International presence

 Australia

-In January 2011, Dr. Oetker purchased the Australian frozen pizza business of Simplot, including the well-known brand, Papa Giuseppi's.
-In 2015, Dr. Oetker acquired the Queensland brand, Queen Fine Foods.
+In January 2011, Dr. Oetker purchased the Australian frozen pizza business of Simplot, including the well-known brand Papa Giuseppi's.
+In 2015, Dr. Oetker acquired the Queensland brand Queen Fine Foods.

 Brazil

 In Brazil, the company has a site in São Paulo.
 The company supplies powdered desserts, frozen pizza, and teas.
-The company has been established in Brazil since 1954.
+In 2019, Dr. Oetker acquired the Brazilian baking firm Mavalerio (which also operates in Hanover County, Virginia, as Mavalerio USA) for an undisclosed sum of money.